-- This program is offered through Laurentian Bank to its clients in the form of an interest-free term loan of $40,000 until December 31, 2022.
+- This program is offered through Laurentian Bank to its clients in the form of an interest-free term loan of CDN$60,000 until January 18, 2024.

 Laurentian Bank clients who meet all the criteria below are eligible for the Canada Emergency Business Account Program:

-- Only an authorized signatory who therefore has the authority and power to financially bind the company can make a request.
+- Only an authorized signatory with the authority and power to financially bind the company can make a request.

-- No prior request for the Canada Emergency Business Account Program has been submitted by the company or will be submitted to another financial institution.
-Otherwise, the federal government could initiate legal action.
+- No prior request for the Canada Emergency Business Account Program has been submitted by the company or will be submitted through another financial institution.
+Otherwise, the Federal Government could initiate legal action.

-- Per the requirements of the Canada Emergency Business Account program (the “Program”), as set out by the Government of Canada, the funds from this loan shall only be used to pay non-deferrable operating expenses, including, without limitation, payroll, rent, utilities, insurance, property tax and regularly scheduled debt service.
+- In accordance with the requirements of the Canada Emergency Business Account Program (the “Program”), as set out by the Government of Canada, the funds from this loan shall only be used to pay non-deferrable operating expenses, including, without limitation, payroll, rent, utilities, insurance, property tax and regularly scheduled debt service.
 The funds may not be used to cover any payments or expenses, such as existing indebtedness, payments of dividends, distributions and increases in management compensation.

 - The company acknowledges its intention to continue to operate the business or to resume operations.

-- it is not a government organization or body, or an entity owned by a government organization or body;
+- it is not a Government organization or body, or an entity wholly owned by a Government organization or body;

-- it is not an entity owned by individual(s) holding political office; and
+- it is not an entity owned by any Federal Member of Parliament of Canada or Senator of the Parliament Canada; and

 - it does not promote violence, incite hatred or discriminate on the basis of sex, gender identity or expression, sexual orientation, colour, race, ethnic or national origin, religion, age or mental or physical disability, contrary to applicable laws.